MeltwaterArchive/pylon-toolkit/README.md

 This application has been tested using **Python 3.5.2**.

-The `requirements.txt` file in the root of the repository lists the required pip packages to run the API.
+The `setup.py` file in the root of the repository lists the required pip packages to run the API.
 You can install all required packages by running:

-	pip install -r requirements.txt
+	python setup.py develop

 ## Examples